sky54000/Docker_Blih/README.md

 To be sure that your deliver has been done nicely try to use the clone command.
 If you see your files in the Cloned-volume folder, then the delivery encontered no problems.

+After each commands, you are asked to input your password from a prompt.
+This password is then deleted after the execution.

 ## Configuration

 - Requirements: